cmanche/487Project/README.md

 - Developed the logic for the second paddle and integrated wall physics for horizontal gameplay.
 - Implemented axis rotation to transition gameplay from vertical to horizontal.
 - Balanced paddle speeds for smoother and more competitive gameplay.
+- Implemented switch-based speeds for dynamic gameplay customization.

 Will:
 - Mapped button functionality for two players on a single board.
 - Designed and implemented the points system for real-time scoring.
 - Added color changes to differentiate paddles, ball, and background.
-- Incorporated audio feedback and switch-based speeds for dynamic gameplay customization.
+- Implemented randomess from bat impacts and serve as opposed to continuous tragectory.

 ## Overview of Changes Made in pong.vhd and bat_n_ball.vhd
 ### Key Modifications in **pong.vhd**